 Remove the steak from the cooler and allow it to come close to room temperature, about 30 minutes.

-While the steak is resting, reduce the heat on the grill and place the tortilla on indirect heat exposure (a no flame zone ) Add cheese, and close the grill lid for 1 minute or until cheese is melted and tortillas are warmed.
-Set aside covered to keep warm.
+While the steak is resting, reduce the heat on the grill and place the tortillas on indirect heat.
+Spritz with a bit of water and add cheese.
+Close the grill lid until cheese melts and tortillas are steamed warmed.
+Set aside keep covered to keep warm and pliable.

-Slice the beef, and assemble the tacos by placing the meat directly on the melted cheese tortilla, slather the Serrano-blueberry sauce on top with pickled red onions, parsley, radish, and your favorite micro-greens.
+Slice the beef, assemble the tacos by placing the meat directly on the melted cheese tortilla, slather the Serrano-blueberry sauce, add toppings of pickled red onions, chopped parsley, sliced radish, and your favorite micro-greens or cilantro to finish.

 1 small yellow onion, large dice